sonrabakarim/barlkk/_posts/2015-07-05-ultima-underworld-on-rpi.md

 So far I've been able to get a pretty clean game intro video sequence.
 Actual gameplay is a bit choppy still, which should improve on the Raspberry Pi 2 with its quad-core 900MHz processor.

-**Update 17 Jul 2015:** Got an RPi2 and the game runs great using [RetroPie](http://blog.petrockblock.com/retropie/).
-No chop in the audio and the video is smooth like butter, making for an great gaming experience.
-(Note: I set the *Memory Split* under Raspberry Pi *Advanced Options* to 512, though I'm not sure it's necessary.)
+**Update 17 Jul 2015:** The game runs great on the RPi 2 Model B running DOSBox from [RetroPie](http://blog.petrockblock.com/retropie/) with [EmulationStation](http://www.emulationstation.org/).
+Unlike RPi 1 Model B+ there's no chop in the audio, and the video is smooth like butter.
+You may or may not want to set the *Memory Split* setting under Raspberry Pi *Advanced Options* to 512.

 # Getting started